In Mississippi, a County Supervisor represents:

 What are some ways for young people to get involved?

-As a young person, schools are a great place to volunteer.
+For a young person, schools are a great place to volunteer.
 That’s what helped make our district great, the volunteers.

 Not everything is about money.
 Many times you can volunteer your time and your resources.
 My job is not just about providing money for fire departments or sheriff departments or whatever, it’s also bringing resources together.
-That’s something I would like to encourage other supervisors, people in our community, to help bring those resources together.
+That’s something I would like to encourage other supervisors, people in our community, to do: help bring those resources together.

 What do you think the effect would be if more women were county supervisors?